Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

         }
     ]
     ```
-- If features send out e-mails that you want to test too then you can use the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI (see `OrchardCoreUITestExecutorConfiguration`).
-For this to work, you need to do two things:
+- Some features send out e-mails.
+You can test them with the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI (see `OrchardCoreUITestExecutorConfiguration`).
+You need to do two things to make it work:
     - Configure the basic SMTP settings from the mentioned test setup recipe:
         ```json
         "steps": [